signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Inputs

 Inputs are given by one or more "-ixxx" options, where xxx is a filename or UDP port.
-An example of a port specification is -i192.168.1.2:52000
+Supported file types include .pcap, .pcapng, and .wav.
+Here are some example port specifications:

+> -i192.168.1.2:52000<br>
+> <br>
+> -ifd00:5d2::11:123:5222:52000<br>

 ### Outputs

 Outputs are given by one or more "-oxxx" options, where xxx is a filename or UDP port.
-Currently mediaMin command line outputs are limited to pcap files containing transcoded output.
+Currently mediaMin command line outputs are limited to pcap files containing transcoded outputs.
 For example in this command line:

     ./mediaMin -cx86 -i../pcaps/mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB.pcapng -o4894.ws_xc0.pcap -o4894.ws_xc1.pcap -o4894.ws_xc2.pcap -L -d0xc11 -r20

 the -oxxx_xcN.pcap files are transcoded outputs of the first three (3) streams found in the incoming packet flow.

+mediaMin also auto-generates per stream jitter buffer output pcap files.
+Jitter buffer output streams are de-jittered, DTX expanded, and packet loss / timestamp repaired as needed.
+For the above example command line, the files mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB_jb0.pcap thru mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB_jb3.pcap are generated.
+Jitter buffer output files can be disabled with the DISABLE_JITTER_BUFFER_OUTPUT_PCAPS flag in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>.

 In addition to the event log, mediaMin generates a number of outputs automatically:

 > per stream jitter buffer output pcap<br>
-> per stream wav file if the -dN command line argument (below) enables stream groups and wav file output<br>
+> per stream wav file if the [-dN command line argument](#user-content-mediaMinCommandLineOptions) enables stream groups and wav file output<br>
-> stream group output pcap if the -dN command line argument (below) enables stream groups<br>
+> stream group output pcap if the [-dN command line argument](#user-content-mediaMinCommandLineOptions) enables stream groups<br>
-> stream group output wav file if the -dN command line argument (below) enables stream groups and wav file output<br>
+> stream group output wav file if the [-dN command line argument](#user-content-mediaMinCommandLineOptions) enables stream groups and wav file output<br>

+<a name="mediaMinCommandLineOptions"></a>
 ### Options and Flags

 The -dN command line argument specifies options and flags.
 Here are some of the key ones: